envelas/assignments/CISC187/W1/Activity-3a-Sorting-I.md

 ## Tasks

 #### 1. Use Big O Notation to describe the time complexity of an algorithm that takes 4N + 16 steps.
+Since Big O Notation ignores constants and constant multiples or coefficients, the time complexity of this algorithm is simply O(N) which is a linear time complexity.
+As N gets increasingly larger, the constant 16 becomes irrelevant.
+If the effect of the multiplier of 4 is observed on a graph as compared to just N, both growths are linear and once again with a large N the multiplier becomes irrelevant as the time complexity can still be described simply as the linear growth O(N).

 #### 2. Use Big O Notation to describe the time complexity of an algorithm that takes 2N^2.
+As stated in the previous question, the effect of the constant multiplier or coefficient is irrelevant for large values of N. Big O notation cares only about the higher order nature of the algorithm, or the highest power exponent, which in this case is 2.
+The notation would be written as O(N^2) which describes quadratic growth.

 #### 3. Use Big O Notation to describe the time complexity of the following function, which returns the sum of all numbers of an array after the numbers have been doubled: